12 Consumer Discretionary Stocks Moving In Monday's After-Market Session

 Gainers

-Workhorse Group (NASDAQ:WKHS) shares moved upwards by 6.11% to $26.22.
-This security traded at a volume of 879.4K shares come close, making up 6.02% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $3.1 billion.
+Sypris Solutions (NASDAQ:SYPR) shares rose 2.09% to $2.44.
+This security traded at a volume of 6.0K shares come close, making up 1.25% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $52.0 million.

 Losers